How to Create A Process Application Landscape

 Drawing Shapes on the Canvas

-Now it is time to dress up your canvas with a template.
-For instance put a background picture on it, upload a logo, or place a domain layout background on the canvas.
+It is time to dress up your canvas with a template.
+For instance, put a background picture on it, upload a logo, or place a domain layout background on the canvas.
 Drawing shapes on a canvas is as easy as dragging and dropping an item.